-Securities on deposit for regulatory authorities as required by law amounted to \$9,633,818 and \$9,220,520 at December 31, 2019 and 2018, respectively.
+Securities on deposit for regulatory authorities as required by law amounted to \$9,684,409 and \$9,633,818 at December 31, 2020 and 2019, respectively.
 The restricted securities are included in various assets under investments on the accompanying consolidated balance sheets.

-There were no investments, aggregated by issuer, in excess of 10% of shareholders' equity (before net unrealized gains and losses on equity securities) at December 31, 2019, other than investments issued or guaranteed by the United States Government.
+There were no investments, aggregated by issuer, in excess of 10% of shareholders' equity (before net unrealized gains and losses) at December 31, 2020, other than investments issued or guaranteed by the United States Government.